outsinre/outsinre.github.com/_posts/2015-10-02-codepage-iocharset.md

     ```
     File systems  --->
         <*> FUSE (Filesystem in Userspace) support
         ...
         DOS/FAT/NT Filesystems  --->
         <*> MSDOS fs support
         <*> VFAT (Windows-95) fs support
         (437) Default codepage for FAT
         (iso8859-1) Default iocharset for FAT
         <M> NTFS file system support
         [ ]   NTFS debugging support
         [ ]   NTFS write support
         ...
     ```
     There is an option *MSDOS fs support* which is almost dead and can only be found on floppy disk.
 I will focus only FAT/NTFS in the following sections.
 2. Enable *codepage* and *iocharset* in kernel.

-    Apart from the basic support in step 1, we should enable NLS options (mainly for displaying filename) in Linux kernel configuration menu, namely - *Native Language Support*.
-NLS will build those *character encoding* into kernel (Y or M).
+    Apart from the basic support in step 1, we should enable NLS options (mainly for displaying short/long filename) in Linux kernel configuration menu, namely - *Native Language Support*.
+NLS will build those *character encoding* into kernel (Y or M) for decoding/converting filename to kernel Unicode and then encoding Unicode to *locale*.
 It is important to not become confused.
-For the most part, the only thing that needs to be done is to build *UTF-8 NLS* support into the kernel, and change the *Default NLS option* to *utf8* if we don't mount Windows MSDOS/FAT or Apple HFS.
+For the most part, the only thing that needs to be done is to build *UTF-8 NLS* support into the kernel, and change the *Default NLS option* to *utf8* if we don't mount Windows MSDOS/FAT or Apple HFS and would like to maintain a clean UTF-8 system.

     ```
     File Systems -->
       Native Language Support -->
         (utf8) Default NLS Option
         ...
         <M>   Simplified Chinese charset (CP936, GB2312)
         ...
         ## (Also <*> or <M> other character sets that are in use in the system's FAT filesystems or Joilet CD-ROMs.)
         <*> UTF-8 NLS
     ```
     Take MSDOS/FAT/NTFS for example, filename is encoded by codepage (short filename) or Unicode (long filename) and stored on disk.
-Enabled NLS options (i.e. cp936) are to decode binary digits (i.e. GBK or GB2312) to human readable short/long filename when displaying.
-The first option is the default NLS used for decoding when mounting filesystem.
-The above example sets it to *utf8*.
-You can also find that `NLS_CODEPAGE_CP936` (to decode Chinese short filename) and `NLS_UTF8` (to decode Chinese long filename) are enabled.
+Enabled NLS options (i.e. cp936) decode binary digits (i.e. GBK or GB2312) to kernel Unicode (through kernel API) and then to system *locale* before displaying.
+The first option (set to *utf8*) is the default NLS used for decoding when mounting filesystem.
+You can also find that `NLS_CODEPAGE_CP936` (decode Chinese short filename) and `NLS_UTF8` (encode filename Unicode to system UTF-8 *locale*) are enabled.

     You can notice many NLS options started with `ISO 8859-` of them most are not necessary for Chinese users.
 Russian users need to enable `NLS_KOI8_R` instead of `NLS_CODEPAGE_CP936`.